Aaron-Junker/aaron-junker.github.io/about.md

 Hello I'm Aaron.

 I'm a student from Switzerland.
+Also I'm a [Windows Insider MVP](https://www.microsoft.com/en-us/windowsinsider/mvps/aaron-junke).

 In my free time I like to program and to try out new things on computers.
-I also help triaging different [repositories of Microsoft](https://github.com/microsoft/).
-There I label issues and search for duplicates.
+I contribute to various [open source repositories of Microsoft](https://github.com/microsoft/) and help them triaging issues.

 I'm generally enamored with all things computers.
 (More software than hardware.)